harta55/EnTAP/docs/source/Running_EnTAP/interpreting_the_results.rst

     * ORF (taken from frame selection stage)
     * Contaminant (yes/no the hit was flagged as a contaminant)

-* database/best_hits.faa and .fnn and .tsv
+* database/diamond_annotated.faa and .fnn and .tsv

     * Best hits (protein and nucleotide) that were selected from this database
-    * This contains ALL best hits, including any contaminants that were found as well as uninformative hits
+    * This contains ALL best hits, including any contaminants that were found as well as uninformative hits.
+Sometimes a contaminant can be the highest quality alignment!
     * The .tsv file contains the header information mentioned above of these same sequences
     * Note: Protein or nucleotide information may not be available to report depending on your type of run (these files will be empty)

-* database/best_hits_contam.faa/.fnn/.tsv
+* database/diamond_annotated_contam.faa/.fnn/.tsv

     * Contaminants (protein/nucleotide) separated from the best hits file.
 As such, these contaminants will also be in the _best_hits.faa/.fnn.tsv files

-* database/best_hits_no_contam.faa/.fnn/.tsv
+* database/diamond_annotated_without_contam.faa/.fnn/.tsv

     * Sequences (protein/nucleotide) that were selected as best hits and not flagged as contaminants
     * With this in mind: best_hits = best_hits_no_contam + best_hits_contam
     * These sequences are separated from the rest for convenience if you would like to examine them differently

-* database/no_hits.faa/.fnn/.tsv
+* database/unannotated.faa/.fnn/.tsv

     * Sequences (protein/nucleotide) from the transcriptome that did not hit against this particular database.
     * This does not include sequences that were lost during expression filtering or frame selection

-* database/unselected.tsv
+* database/diamond_unselected_hits.tsv

     * Similarity searching can result in several hits for each query sequence.
 With only one best hit being selected, the rest are unselected and end up here
     * Unselected hits can be due to a low e-value, coverage, or other properties EnTAP takes into account when selecting hits